SpaceForever/Spiral-Labs/murphyjitsu.md

 Notable [[instrumental-rationality]] techniqeu from [[Hammertime]].

-Art of repeatedly envisioning the future and defending against failure modes until you would be SHOCKED
+Art of repeatedly envisioning  and defending against failure modes until you would be SHOCKED

 https://owenshen24.github.io/rationality-bots/planbot.html